sigoden/window-switcher/README.md

 ## Install

-You can download the [Github Release](https://github.com/sigoden/windows-switcher/releases) from the Github Release page.
-After downloading, unzip the `window-switcher.exe` file.
+Download from the [Github Release](https://github.com/sigoden/windows-switcher/releases), unzip the `window-switcher.exe` file.
 Then, you can simply click on the executable file to run the application directly without the need for installation.

 ## Configuration